StickOnGit/space-frunks/README.txt

 	- Rammers return to their xy coordinates of origin whenever you die or can't be hit.
 	- Counters that should have counted distance traveled instead of just +=1'ing should do so now.
 	- Bullets now have a range attribute.
 Right now, this is used to tell them when to dissipate.
 They have a max range of the display surface's hypotenuse + 20, so that should always be enough to let them traverse the screen in any direction.
 They will still be auto-killed if is_out_of_bounds(bullet.rect.center) returns False.
+	- Pretty much blowing up the global namespace.
+Maybe bad, don't care.
+Things like the starting level or the 'extra guys' threshold were buried in code, and they'll be easy to work with after an Options screen is built.
+	- Oh yeah I should build an Options screen.
 	- I always forget about screen-wrap when I make comments, so I erased a bunch of hard returns. -50 lines.
 O_o
 	- Python's ternary syntax is pretty much ruling my face right now.